Skip to content

 Wheat Sourcing

 Wheat feeds millions of people around the world every day.
 How we farm this single plant can have a significant impact on the Earth and the life it supports.
-That’s why we’re committed to using wheat grown with organic and regenerative practices that build topsoil and restore biodiversity.
-We also love the fresh taste of our regenerative wheat flour, which we use to make light, crunchy crackers.
+That’s why we’re committed to using wheat grown with regenerative organic practices that build topsoil and restore biodiversity.
+We also love the fresh taste of our Regenerative Organic Certified™ wheat flour, which we use to make our crunchy and flavorful crackers.

 Our partners at Cairnspring Mills, in Washington State, add nothing.
 They simply follow the ancient tradition of grinding wheat berries between two stones, retaining every part of the berry and its complex nutrients.
-To make our Edison flour, they carefully sift the grind to remove some but not all of the bran and germ.
-The result is a versatile, all-purpose flour that’s remarkably flavorful, naturally nutritious, and refined enough to make our light, crisp crackers.
-It’s no surprise to us that California’s legendary Tartine Bakery buys most of its wheat from Cairnspring and calls it “the best flour we have ever used.”
+The result is a versatile, all-purpose flour that’s remarkably flavorful, naturally nutritious and refined enough to make our light, crisp crackers.

 Sourcing: Washington